 How to count items in one worksheet column, based on values in a different column.
 For example, count all orders with a note in the Problem column, but only if the Region column contains "East".

 In this example, there is a list of orders, and we want to count the problems, for orders in the East region.
-To do that, we'll need a function that uses criteria -- COUNT the problems IF the region is East.
+To do that, we'll need a function that lets use use criteria:

-A manual check shows 2 orders that meet our criteria.
+A visual check shows there are 2 orders that meet our criteria.

 First, here's how the SUMIF function works -- we'll use it to get SUM of the quantity, IF the region is East.